HossamSayed99/Traffic/README.md

 This is my **final structure** of the CNN:

-A. A convolutional layer  that learns 32 filters using 3*3 kernels
+1. A convolutional layer  that learns 32 filters using 3 x 3 kernels
-B. A max-pooling layer using 2*2 pool size
+2. A max-pooling layer using 2*2 pool size
-C. A second convolutional layer similar to the first
+3. A second convolutional layer similar to the first
-D. A second pooling layer similar to the first
+4. A second pooling layer similar to the first
-E. One hidden layer with 512 node and a dropout of 0.5 to avoid overfitting
+5. One hidden layer with 512 node and a dropout of 0.5 to avoid overfitting
-E. An ouput layer with output units for all number of categoreies
+6. An ouput layer with output units for all number of categoreies